mlochbaum/BQN/implementation/primitive/sort.md

 But that doesn't mean merge sort is always faster.
 Quicksort seems to work a little better branchlessly.
 For sorting, quicksort's partitioning can reduce the range of the data enough to use an extremely quick counting sort.
 Partitioning is also a natural fit for binary search, where it's mandatory for sensible cache behavior with large enough arguments.
 So it can be useful.
 But it doesn't merge, and can't easily be made to merge, and that's a shame.

 The same applies to the general categories of partitioning sorts (quicksort, radix sort, samplesort) and merging sorts (mergesort, timsort, multimerges).
 Radix sorts are definitely the best for some types and lengths, although the scattered accesses make their performance unpredictable and I think overall they're not worth it.
+A million uniformly random 4-byte integers is nearly the best possible case for radix sort, so the fact that this seems to be the go-to sorting benchmarks means radix sorting looks better than it is.

 ## On binary search